fensak-io/dotfensak-deno-template/README.md

-# Template for .fensak repositories
+# Deno template for .fensak repositories

-Use this template to create a `.fensak` repository in your Organization with a recommended project configuration for writing and testing rules.
+Use this template to create a [Deno](https://deno.com/) based `.fensak` repository in your Organization with a recommended project configuration for writing and testing rules.
 Feel free to clone this repo and make any modifications necessary to get up and running with Fensak.

 Check out our [Getting started guide](https://docs.fensak.io/docs/getting-started/).